chrisryan91/PP4/Testing.md

 ## Automated Testing

 Automated Testing was carried out using Django testing tool.
+I tested after my code was written.
 I only have one main app for my project to achieve greater than 90% coverage I just needed to test four files:

 - test_admin.py
 - test_forms.py